 ANSWER: Nope!
 Just take care of them and they’ll last for years and years.
 They have a 20-year residential warranty.
 So you’re good to go!

-Their customer service was amazing.
-They were willing to help and answer questions as needed.
+The extreme durability is amazing.
+Their customer service was high bar.
+They were willing to help and answer questions as needed and their inventory levels always seem to be high.
 One of my favorite things about the flooring is the long, big planks.
 They make the room look spacious and uncluttered.
-The color is perfect, and it’s held up to a lot of pool water, Bruno hair and drool, and everything else we’ve thrown at it these past couple weeks.
+They also have all your flooring trim pieces for transitioning to other rooms etc. The color is perfect, and it’s held up to a lot of pool water, Bruno hair and drool, and everything else we’ve thrown at it these past couple weeks.

 Have more questions?
 Let me know in the comments or shoot me a message over on Instagram.
 And make sure to Follow HEWN on Instagram as they share lots of tips, advice, and beautiful flooring on their page!